 - Math 3 credits including courses in Algebra I, Geometry, and Algebra II

 - Science 3 credits in laboratory science including courses in biology, chemistry, and Wellness

 - Art and Music .5 credits required each year

 - Athletics 2 credits— Students must participate in two seasons of athletics each year

 The school year is divided into two semesters, each being subdivided into two quarters.
 Semester exams are held in December and June.
 Comprehensive grade reports that include a letter grade, effort grade, and teacher narrative comments are prepared at the close of each of the four quarters.

 Individualized attention, a mainstay of Gunston, is supported by the 9:1 student teacher ratio.
-In addition to high levels of student-teacher interchange, academic scheduling is highly personalized allowing each student to pursue his or her personal interests in rigorous classes while meeting the school’s graduation requirements.
+In addition to high levels of student-teacher interchange, academic scheduling is highly personalized allowing each student to pursue their personal interests in rigorous classes while meeting the school’s graduation requirements.